pynamodb/PynamoDB/docs/indexes.rst

 Pagination and last evaluated key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The query will return a ``ResultIterator`` object that will transparently paginate through results.
+The query returns a ``ResultIterator`` object that transparently paginates through results.
 To stop iterating and allow the caller to continue later on, use the ``last_evaluated_key`` property of the iterator: